Pelagius of Córdoba: Interpretation

 Jeffrey A. Bowman says that The Martyrdom of St. Pelagius not only demonstrates a conventual attack on Muslim morals, but also depicts a hero who refuses to assimilate.
 At a time when the Christian minority was attempting to maintain its identity and traditions, its members were increasingly enticed by the more dominant culture.
 Cordoba was a rich, sophisticated city with many fine houses, libraries, and bath houses.
 "As Raguel wrote, Christians in Al-Andalus were converting to Islam in increasing numbers.
 Christian leaders complained that young Christians were more interested in learning Arabic than Latin."

 Lisa Weston finds a similar theme in Hrotsvitha's poem.
 "Produced within and serving the needs of a cultic community, [the] hagiographic narrative enacts this negotiation of licit and illicit desires, and the subsequent formation of boundaries between "us" (the saint's community) and "them" (the persecutors and other non-believers) upon the textual body of the saint."
 The poet deplores the dissolution of the one into the other.
 Pelagius spurns Abd-ar-Rahman's touch saying, "It is not right that a man cleansed by the baptism of Christ should submit his chaste neck to a barbaric embrace, nor should a worshipper of Christ, anointed with the sacred chrism, accept the kiss of such a lewd slave of demons".
-The Caliph's persistent advances being rejected by Pelagius constituted blasphemy for which he was executed.

-The enraged king declares war against Christian Galicia.
-The saint's resistance is thus both religious and political.
-As a soldier of Christ, death is preferable to offending the Creator of the Universe and suffering an eternity in hell.
-As a Miles Christi (soldier of Christ), "death was preferable to yielding to foreign and barbaric customs."